-This vegan chocolate mousse is creamy, sweet, and decadent, with avocados and coconut cream added in place of dairy.
-Make this for a perfect sweet treat your family will love.
+This Vegan Carob Mousse is creamy, sweet, and decadent, with avocados and coconut cream added in place of dairy.
+Make this a perfect sweet treat your family will love.
 It is so silky and thick, just like traditional chocolate pudding or mousse.
-Also check out my Avocado Mousse!
+Also, check out my Avocado Mousse!

 Originally published on February 19th, 2019.

 This vegan chocolate mousse is the epitome of indulgence.
 I absolutely love this chocolate mousse recipe, because:

 - It’s made with just a few ingredients, tastes amazing, and is vegan!

 - It only takes a few minutes to make and is made without the use of gelatin or an ice cream machine.

 - This tastes like chocolate mousse from a posh restaurant.